duckyondiscord/desktop-visualizer/README.md

 # Configuration

 Configuring the program is really easy, just edit `~/.config/deskvis.ini` after you've installed the program using `install.sh`.
+The syntax is just regular INI syntax, but it's pretty self-explanatory just from looking at the config file.

 # TODO